AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 How Epic IT Delivers AI Governance

-The ongoing service covers all seven pillars described in this article: discovery, policy, classification, technical controls, tool vetting, training, and ongoing monitoring with quarterly governance reviews.
-It integrates with your existing Microsoft 365 security infrastructure and maps AI controls against ISO 42001, the Australian AI Ethics Principles, and the Privacy Act APPs.
+The ongoing service covers all seven pillars described above, with quarterly governance reviews.
+Each layer integrates with your existing Microsoft 365 security infrastructure and aligns with ISO 42001, the Australian AI Ethics Principles, and the Privacy Act APPs.
+For businesses that want to go further, our Managed AI and Custom AI Development tiers add secure AI platforms, cross-platform agent governance, and dedicated engineering capacity.

 Frequently Asked Questions